By Thomas Bohm

 Figure 25.
 From (Hermann, 2009).
 Top typeface: German road sign font DIN 1451, bottom typeface: Wayfinding Sans Pro.
 Regarding the ‘a’, the prominent stroke ending on the right may not be necessary to recognize it, but if it is there it helps to distinguish the ‘a’ from other characters.
 To the right: under difficult reading conditions, details such as the usually rather small crossbars of ‘f’ and ‘t’ get easily lost.
 Making these parts more prominent can significantly improve the legibility under difficult viewing conditions.

-Adhering to the research and guidelines in this paper is clearly beneficial, not just for the clarity of graphic communication design (increased legibility, decreased potential confusion), but for the wide range of different types of people’s needs that use those designs.
-One of a designer’s social responsibilities is to make sure the design and communication they produce can be used well by the many different types of people who use it.
-It is positive how people are tackling these issues and by including different people’s needs, other than the clients’ and your own, your design will support the way people use your design and will ultimately be better.
+Adhering to the research and guidelines in this paper has clear benefits for the clarity and recognition of letters and symbols in graphic communication.
+It is positive how designers and researchers are tackling these issues more and more.
+By including different people’s needs, other than the clients’ and your own, your design will better support the wide range of people who will use your design and ultimately be better.

 About the author